Yuri E. Nikiforov, MD, PhD

 Office Telephone: 412-802-6083

-Dr. Nikiforov's research is focuses on thyroid cancer genetics and mechanisms of chromosomal rearrangements and other mutations induced by ionizing radiation in thyroid cells and other cell types.
-Since 2000, Dr. Nikiforov's research activities have led to three scientific discoveries.
-These discoveries described below have resulted in more than 100 published papers and form the basis of Dr. Nikiforov's current work.
+Dr. Nikiforov's research is focused on thyroid cancer genetics and mechanisms of chromosomal rearrangements and other mutations induced by ionizing radiation in thyroid cells and other cell types.
+His research lab is currently funded by two R01 grants from the National Institute of Health.
+Since 2000, Dr. Nikiforov's research activities have led to four scientific discoveries.
+These discoveries described below have resulted in more than 150 published peer-reviewed papers and form the basis of Dr. Nikiforov's current work.

-- The discovery that BRAF oncogene can be activated as a result of chromosomal rearrangement (J Clin Invest, 2005,115:94-101).
+- The discovery that BRAF oncogene can be activated as a result of chromosomal rearrangement and demonstration that in thyroid cancer, chromosomal rearrangements represent the main mutational mechanism of tumorigenesis associated with radiation exposure (J Clin Invest, 2005,115:94-101)

 Selected PublicationsView Dr. Nikiforov's publications on PubMed

 - Mehta V, Nikiforov YE, Ferris RL.
 Use of molecular biomarkers in FNA specimens to personalize treatment for thyroid surgery.
 Head & Neck.
 2013; 35(10):1499-506.

 - Yousem SA, Dacic S, Nikiforov YE, Nikiforova M. Pulmonary Langerhans Cell Histiocytosis: Profiling of Multifocal Tumors Using Next-Generation Sequencing Identifies Concordant Occurrence of BRAF V600E Mutations.
 Chest.
 2013, 143(6):1679-84.